-Many simply know Grant Cardone as a sales trainer.
+Many know Grant Cardone as a speaker who provides sales training.

-Yet over the past two decades, he has established a real estate empire holding more than $1.2 billion dollars in multifamily properties across the United States.
+Yet over the past two decades, he has established a real estate empire worth more than $2 billion in multifamily properties across the United States.

 During his childhood, Cardone and his father enjoyed visiting different pieces of property as a fun family activity.

-This curiosity sparked his interest in buying buildings, an activity that still brings him pleasure.
+This curiosity sparked his interest in buying buildings, an action that still pleases him.

 At 22, Cardone graduated with an accounting degree and wanted to acquire properties immediately.
-However, he had to delay for some years to grow the money to invest but rather than shelve his dreams he took this time to study as much as he could on the subject of real estate.
+However, he had to delay for some years to grow the money to invest.

-Asked about how his tremendous success came about, Mr. Cardone often responds that he saved himself by stopping his obsession with drugs and turning his mind to business.
-He stopped following the crowd and started paying attention to ‘an inner superhero’.
+Asked about how his tremendous success came about, Mr Cardone often responds that he saved himself by stopping his obsession with drugs and turning his mind to business.
+He stopped following the crowd and started paying attention to what he calls his ‘inner superhero’.

-Cardone agrees that he is an unusual person who loves putting himself in front of people (he is all over social media) so that they never forget him.
+Cardone agrees that he is an eccentric person who loves putting himself in front of people (he is all over social media) so that they never forget him.

-From his story of failure to success, and then back to failure and even greater success, it is easy to understand that staying down after falling is a bad idea.
+From his story of failure to success, and then back to collapse and even greater success, it is easy to understand that staying down after falling is not the way for Cardone.

-Cardone openly says if he lost it all and had to start over, he would do it gladly as long as he still has the ability to roam the planet.
+He even says openly that if he had to start over, he would do it gladly as long as he still can roam the planet.

-It sounds easier said than done but a person like Cardone with financial success could most likely do it again considering his powerful network and experience.
-For example, his first real estate deal was a failure but he took the lessons and used them to build a high net-worth.
+It sounds easier said than done, but a person like Cardone with financial success could most likely do it again considering his robust network and experience.
+For example, his first real estate deal was a failure, but he took the lessons and used them to build a high net-worth.

-To teach people about success, Cardone has adapted into a 21st century entrepreneur by taking advantage modern tools alongside traditional ones.
+To teach people about success, Cardone has adapted into a 21st-century entrepreneur by taking advantage of modern tools alongside traditional ones.

-Cardone developed many sales programmes and became known globally for Information Assisted Selling, a technique which helps people sell effectively in this day and age.
+Cardone developed many sales programmes and became known globally for Information Assisted Selling, a technique which helps people sell effectively.

 What does being a successful entrepreneur mean to you?

-An Entrepreneur is by definition a person who organizes and operates a business or businesses, taking on greater than normal financial risks in order to do so.
+An Entrepreneur is, by definition, a person who organizes and operates a business or businesses, taking on greater than normal financial risks to do so.